 More Chicken Soups You’ll Love

 I always have a stash of chicken in my freezer, and I appreciate how versatile it is.
 From this comforting Chicken Jambalaya Soup to this hearty White Chicken Chili, the flavor profiles are endless.
 I also adore this Chicken Wild Rice Soup and how about this Creamy Chicken Soup?
+This French Côte d’Azur Cure-All-Soup has loads of garlic and chicken broth and is touted to cure hangovers! it might also have similar powers as this Jewish chicken soup!
 This flavorful Verde Chicken Soup and Asian Chicken Soup also caught my eye!

 - 3-5 pound chicken (you can also use bone in chicken parts)